-We (obviously) love flowers as a wedding centerpiece mucho around these parts, but every now and then, it's great to see some innovative tablescape ideas that require no floral elements.
-While a peony-laden table will never NOT work, for the modern bride (or bride on a budget), thinking outside the box to create a flowerless reception is an exercise in creative thinking—and can result in some incredible displays of beauty.
-The possibilities are endless (but can also go tacky quite quickly, so be sure to edit yourself) and, if executed well, can result in Instagram fodder the likes of which your guests will be talking about well after the party has ended!
+We (obviously) love flowers as a wedding centerpiece, but every now and then, it's great to see some innovative tablescape ideas that require no floral elements.
+While a peony-laden table will ALWAYS work, for the modern bride (or bride on a budget), thinking outside the box to create a flowerless reception is an exercise in creative thinking—and can result in some incredible displays of beauty.
+The possibilities are endless (but can also go tacky quite quickly, so be sure to edit yourself), and if executed well, can result in Instagram fodder your guests will be talking about well after the party has ended!
 Here are five of our favorite ideas to ponder as you start planning your reception décor.

 No, not the tacky bedazzling types (those you should stay FAR away from)—rather, the natural element kind.
 Have your planner go monochromatic (shades of only white would be perfect for a winter wedding) or choose a palette (pale blushes, deep greens) when choosing the crystals—you could even do a different colorway for the head table if you have one.
 Cluster them together in organic (read: not uniform) bunches as a runner down your tables, and add in twinkling votives to catch the light of your creation.

-This one goes out to all our color lovers.
-For a real punchy table, collect beautiful loose tiles in different colors and patterns (but stay cohesive in your palette—as long as the two to three main colors are the same, it's ok if the accent colors and patterns are different) to act as a runner.
+This one goes out to all our color-lovers.
+For a real punchy table, collect beautiful loose tiles in different colors and patterns (but stay cohesive in your palette—as long as the two to three main colors are the same, it's okay if the accent colors and patterns are different) to act as a runner.
 Instead of lining them up perfectly, layer parts of them on top of each other so there is dimension and playfulness.
-Add taller candlesticks instead of votives so you get a some height on your tablescape, but keep them simple so as not to distract from the tiles.
-For a more minimalist bride, use this same technique but with marble tiles.
+Add taller candlesticks instead of votives so you get some height on your tablescape, but keep them simple so as not to distract from the tiles.
+For a more minimalist bride, use this same technique, but with marble tiles.

-For those brides that want a little iridescent etherealness on their tables, we're really digging these tropical creations from Wife NYC, perfect when showcased in a more traditional vase to juxtapose the whimsy of the foliage.
-As an alternative, have your florist spray paint similar foliage a matte white and create a runner down you table.
+For those brides that want a little iridescent etherealness on their tables, we're really digging these tropical creations from Sophie Parker, perfect when showcased in a more traditional vase to juxtapose the whimsy of the foliage.
+As an alternative, have your florist spray paint similar foliage matte white and create a runner down your table.